-The Quiet Man soundtrack is one for the ages.
-We look through the songs, themes, and lyrics of everything from "Galway Bay" to the song from “The Big Fight”
+The Quiet Man soundtrack features everything from "Galway Bay" to the song from “The Big Fight”

-The songs sung in "The Quiet Man" are just a small part of what makes the movie so special.
-The soundtrack to the Irish American favorite includes some great lyrics and themes that beautifully compliment the story and the amazing imagery of Ireland from the music of “The Big Fight” to the voices rising to the melody of “The Isle of Innisfree.”
+The music in "The Quiet Man" is just a small part of what makes the movie so special.
+The soundtrack to the Irish American favorite includes some great lyrics and themes that beautifully compliment the story and the amazing imagery of Ireland from the music of “The Big Fight” to the voices rising to the melody of “The Isle of Innisfree."

 Although much of The Quiet Man soundtrack was composed by Victor Young especially for the movie, Bing Crosby classic recordings of “Galway Bay” and “The Isle of Innisfree,” as well as the traditional air “I’ll Take You Home Again Kathleen” are also included.